 All of us at Reach To Teach have all taught English abroad.
 We understand the anxiety that comes with considering a move halfway across the world.
 With that in mind, remember that all questions are good questions!
 We want you to feel as comfortable as possible with your decision.
 Leaving your home country to teach English in Korea is an exciting and adventurous choice.
 It’s important to be sure you have as much information as possible so you can concentrate on enjoying your year (or more!) teaching in Korea.

 GEPIK Placement Locations

-Requests for specific GEPIK locations are granted whenever possible, but placements are limited to availability.
+You can’t requests specific locations with GEPIK, and placements are limited to availability.
 The more flexibility an applicant has with regards to application, the better chance they have of securing a job.
-Placements are located in cities and rural areas across Gyeonggi Province.
-We’ve included a list of most GEPIK locations below.
-It’s a great way to get start considering which GEPIK locations you prefer!
+Placements are located in more rural areas across Gyeonggi Province.
+We would love to be able to guarantee placement locations, but most government teaching programs slot their teachers into locations where they feel they are best suited.

 Don’t forget to Pin It so you can refer back to our page!